 I set it up on a general scripting server that had PowerShell 5.0 and the Citrix XenDesktop PowerShell SDK installed via the XenDesktop ISO.

-With scripting enabled, I just ran a single PowerShell cmdlet:
+Then I just ran a single PowerShell cmdlet:

 Set-EUCMonitoring C:\Monitoring -InstallVisualizationSetup -verbose